normen/whatscli/README.md

 This is a WIP and mainly meant for my personal use.
 Heres some things you might expect to work that don't.
 Plus some other things I should mention.

 - Only shows existing chats
-- No unread message count
-- No proper connection drop handling
+- No auto-reconnect when connection drops
 - FaceBook obviously doesn't endorse or like these kinds of apps and they're likely to break when FaceBook changes stuff in their web app

 ## Installation / Usage